-Step by Step Guide To Yearly Lawn Care
+Step by Step Guide To Monthly Lawn Care

 Taking care of your lawn involves so much more than running the mower over it once a week during summer.
 While this is the bare minimum and will keep your grass looking tidy, it isn’t enough if you want a lush, green and healthy lawn all year round.

 You don’t need to become a lawn nerd, spending every waking moment tending to the greenery, but you will need to be prepared to invest a portion of time each month to keep that grass at its best.
 The good news is that this doesn’t involve as much hard work as you might think.

 I have put together an easy to follow lawn care calendar that details everything you need to do and when you need to do it.

 January Lawn Care

 One of the things that a lot of people enjoy over the winter months isn’t just the presence of Michael Buble and Reindeer; it’s having a break from mowing the lawn.
 You see, as the weather turns colder, the conditions mean that the grass won’t grow as quickly, so it won’t need cutting as often.

 But as the festive season comes to a close and January rolls in, it is a good time to start preparing for the onset of spring.
 I know it’s still a while away, but as they say ‘it’ll be here before you know it.’
 And if you’re inadequately prepared, your future self won’t thank you.
 So, take the time, while there are fewer other jobs to be worrying about, and service your mower.